 FUN FACT: The train used in Back to the Future 3 is here on display.

 2. The Emporium

-If you want to peruse antiques, teacups, or posters, stop into the Emporium, dating from 1897.
+If you want to peruse antiques, teacups, or posters, stop into the Emporium, a California gold mining town building dating from 1897.
 If it’s a warm day, be sure to get some Tillamook ice cream.
 You can’t go wrong with any of their flavors.